 Essentially then, we help clients and collaborators figure out what to do.
 We conduct original research, leading to informative, imaginative concept designs, which can be prototyped in order to ensure subsequent development is thorough, streamlined and effective.
 This design-led approach ensures that visions and strategies are tangible and grounded, yet inventive and compelling.
 Equally, it ensures that concepts can be quickly turned into detailed designs that work, having flushed out key questions as early as possible.
 Again, this concept design approach is hardly unusual in other industries, but is rarely done coherently with buildings, streets, neighbourhoods, cities and so on.

-This is my second stint at Arup, following on from the Sydney years of 2007–2011 as head of Foresight and Innovation for our Australasian region business, and working across many building, district and infrastructure projects, building a small team there too (all of whom have gone on to do further great things.)
+This is my second stint at Arup, following on from the Sydney years of 2007–2011 as Head of Foresight and Innovation for our Australasian region business, where I worked across many building, district and infrastructure projects, building a small team there too, such as Michelle Tabet, Jason McDermott, Safiah Moore, and others (all of whom have gone on to do further great things, in and out of Arup.)
 The key difference between then and now is that a decade ago, many clients were simply uninterested, or uninformed, about the impact of tech on cities, buildings and everyday life, and often equally uninterested in the way that people might generally experience and value those things anyway.

 So yes, it is hard work.
 But it is also highly rewarding, for all concerned.
 The hard work of this small team over the last few years—over 100 projects and counting—is further demonstrating the value of strategic design, as well as mapping out new territories for existing fields.
 Personally, it’s a joy to work with, and learn from, the particular individuals in the team, and help them grow as the projects do.
 It’s further reinforced for me the potential of teams of this scale (learning from Team of Teams and as usual, football.)